Data Access Policy

 Investigator team members who wish to access data within the exclusive access period must establish a STScI MyST account to establish electronic credentials to authenticate their identity.
-PIs and CoIs of JWST observing programs already have MyST credentials, which they used to submit their proposals for review.
+PIs and CoIs of JWST observing programs already have MyST credentials, which they used to submit their proposals for review, but team members added after proposal submission (e.g., Post-Docs or graduate students) will need to establish an account if one does not already exist.
 Investigator team members must also be authorized to access data from their programs.
 PIs will automatically receive such authorization, which they may also grant to any collaborator who is registered with the STScI MyST.

 Data for which the exclusive access period has expired may be retrieved anonymously from MAST.
 A MyST account is not required to search, view, explore with MAST tools, or retrieve data that have been released to the public.

 It is important for investigators who publish scientific results based on MAST data to acknowledge the mission and (if applicable) the source of funding.
 The appropriate acknowledgement depends upon which data are used.
 See the appropriate acknowledgement for JWST data on the MAST Mission Acknowledgements page.
 This page also contains acknowledgements for all other missions hosted at MAST.

 STScI Single Sign-On home page